IlanaFeldman/ST558-Project-2/socmed.md

 final_model <- if_else(max(model_best) > 1, names(which.max(model_best)), rmse_best)
 ```

-# Final Model Fit with Entire Data

-The best model fit to predict the number of shares is the **Random
-Forest** model for the socmed articles.
+We built a helper function so that when a final winning model is
+declared among the candidate models using the test set, we then used the

-both training and the test sets have been standardized with same mean
+final model to fit the entire data set, both the training and the test
-and same standard deviation.

-Figure 9. variable importance plot
+sets, from the socmed channel.
+A variable importance plot is produced
+along with a table containing a ranking metrics of the variable
+importance when fitting the final model with the entire data set of the
+socmed articles.

 ``` r
 linear1 <- function(...){